obivan/reason/README.md

 ## Usage

-Only the `Reason` module needs to be imported by the library client.
+Only the `Reason` module needs to be imported by the client code.
 All other modules contain private implementation details.

 ## miniKanren